appliedepi/intro_course/README.md

 Using the {ggplot2} package to maximum effect rests upon understanding how to apply its “grammar of graphics” to build a plot layer-by-layer.
-We tackle this piece-by-piece, introducing concepts one-by-one so that you build upon previous knowledge to construct informative and colorful bar plots, scatter plots, histograms, line plots, text labels that automatically update with refreshed data (very useful for epidemiological reports!), and more.
+We tackle this by introducing the grammer piece-by-piece so that you build upon previous knowledge to construct informative and colorful bar plots, scatter plots, histograms, line plots, text plot labels that automatically refresh with updated data (very useful for epidemiological reports!), and more.

 -   [Slides: Data visualization with ggplot2](https://appliedepi.github.io/intro_course/modules/module_4/slides/slides_ggplot_basics/slides_ggplot_basics.html)